Defense of the Ancients: Gameplay

 Defense of the Ancients pits two teams of players against each other.
-Players on the "Sentinel" team are based at the southwest corner of the map, and those on the "Scourge" team are based in the northeast.
+Players on the Sentinel team are based at the southwest corner of the map, and those on the Scourge team are based in the northeast.
 Each base is defended by towers and waves of units which guard the main paths leading to their base.
-In the center of each base is the "Ancient", the building that must be destroyed to win the game.
+In the center of each base is the Ancient, the building that must be destroyed to win the game.

 Each player controls one hero, a powerful unit with unique abilities.
 In DotA, players on each side can choose one of more than a hundred heroes, each with different abilities and tactical advantages.
 The scenario is highly team-oriented; it is difficult for one player to carry the team to victory alone.
 DotA allows up to ten players in a five-versus-five format.
+DotA offers a variety of game modes, selected by the game host at the beginning of the match.
+The game modes dictate the difficulty of the scenario, as well as whether players can choose their hero or are assigned one randomly.
+Many game modes can be combined, allowing more flexible options.

-Because the gameplay revolves around strengthening individual heroes, it does not require focus on resource management and base-building, unlike most traditional real-time strategy games.
+Because the gameplay revolves around strengthening individual heroes, it does not require the focus on resource management and base-building found in most traditional real-time strategy games.
 Killing computer-controlled or neutral units earns the player experience points; the player gains a level when enough experience is accumulated.
 Leveling up improves the hero's toughness and the damage they inflict, and allows players to upgrade spells or skills.
-In addition to accumulating experience, players also manage a single resource of gold.
 The typical resource-gathering of Warcraft III is replaced by a combat-oriented money system; in addition to a small periodic income, heroes earn gold by killing or destroying hostile units, base structures, and enemy heroes.
 This creates an emphasis on "last-hitting" to land the killing blow and receive the experience and gold for doing so.
 Using gold, players buy items to strengthen their hero and gain abilities; certain items can be combined with recipes to create more powerful items.
 Buying items that suit one's hero is an important tactical element of the mod.

-DotA offers a variety of game modes, selected by the game host at the beginning of the match.
-The game modes dictate the difficulty of the scenario, as well as whether players can choose their hero or are assigned one randomly.
-Many game modes can be combined, allowing more flexible options.